 - a.
-Resist the loss of existing social infrastructure in the centre in accordance with DM18; - b.
 Develop Opportunity Sites identified and designated for social infrastructure in chapter 16 35; and - c.
 Where appropriate, seek contributions through planning obligations to support the provision of new social infrastructure or the expansion or improvement of existing facilities to meet the needs of the community.